Integralist/go-web-crawler/README.md

   <img src="./architecture.png">
 </a>

+> Note: the implementation tracks already processed pages and so you'll find (over time) that the amount of work carried out is reduced.
+It's not logarithmic, or exponential, levels of reduction in workload (as the content is non-deterministic) but there is a degree of reduction.

 ## Considerations

 Due to the potential unbounded nature of a web crawler, we want to ensure we don't overwhelm the CPU by creating a large number of goroutines (they still have a cost, especially with regards to the overhead of the scheduler having to context switch).